SwitchCraftCC/sc-docs/src/faq/privacy.md

 - Cloudflare’s privacy policy can be found here: <https://www.cloudflare.com/privacypolicy/>.
 We use Cloudflare for analytics and security monitoring purposes.
 - Stripe’s privacy policy can be found here: <https://stripe.com/privacy>.
-We use Stripe for processing donations made on [sc3.io](https://sc3.io).
+We use Stripe for processing purchases made on [sc3.io](https://sc3.io).
 - PayPal’s privacy policy can be found here: <https://www.paypal.com/legalhub/privacy-full>.
-We use PayPal for processing donations made on [sc3.io](https://sc3.io).
+We use PayPal for processing purchases made on [sc3.io](https://sc3.io).

 ### How We Use Your Personal Information
 We only use your Personal Information for legitimate business purposes.
 We may use your Personal Information to: